allbarkays/DevOps-Projects/23.PERSISTING-DATA-IN-KUBERNETES/README.md

           fsType: ext4
 ```

-* I did port forward the service and reached the app from the browser on port 8088.
+* I did `port forward` the service and reached the app from the browser on port `8088`.

 `kubectl apply -f pf-service.yaml`